 The Prime Minister's Industry 4.0 Taskforce formalised information sharing and collaboration between Australia and Germany on Industry 4.0.
-This taskforce was established following the release of the report of the Australia-Germany Advisory Group.
-The report recommended government and industry collaboration in both countries on Industry 4.0., including initiating a collaborative approach to developing global Industry 4.0 standards.
+This taskforce was established following the release of the Australia-Germany Advisory Group report, which recommended government and industry in both countries collaborate on Industry 4.0 and develop global standards.

 On 25 April 2017, the taskforce signed a cooperation agreement with Germany’s Plattform Industrie 4.0 [1.6MB PDF] [710KB DOCX].
 Australia is one of only five countries with cooperative agreements with Germany.

-To strengthen the industry-led nature of the taskforce, it has been renamed the Industry 4.0 Advanced Manufacturing Forum and is now hosted by the Australian Industry Group (Ai Group).
-Ai Group will lead the next phase of Industry 4.0 activities, focusing on building education, awareness and collaboration between a broader cross section of industry.
+To strengthen the industry-led nature of the taskforce, it is now called the Industry 4.0 Advanced Manufacturing Forum and is hosted by Australian Industry Group.
+The forum continues work on:

 The $5 million Industry 4.0 Testlabs pilot program prepares businesses to transition to the smart factories of the future.
 The pilot program will establish Industry 4.0 Testlabs at five Australian universities.